golang/proposal/design/6282-table-data.md

 This is a simpler version of the "General Matrix Multiply" at the core of many numerical routines.

-First consider a single-slice implementation (BenchmarkMTNaiveSlices), which will be similar to the optimal performance.
+First consider a single-slice implementation (BenchmarkNaiveSlices), which will be similar to the optimal performance.

 	// Compute C += A*B^T, where C is an m×n matrix, A is an m×k matrix, and B